-A spam call can come from a telemarketer selling you a real product or service, or someone whose product or service is fake or doesn’t apply to you.
+In other words, a spam call can come from a telemarketer selling you a real product or service, or someone whose product or service is fake or doesn’t apply to you.

 “Scam calls are a form of fraudulent activity with the goal of stealing your money or your information.
 Similar to email scams, phone scams often present a bargain for merchandise, or something completely free (such as a free prize or winning a contest).
 Others demand payment for actions that victims have not done or services not ordered, including missing jury duty or payments on an outstanding debt like unpaid taxes or utility bills.
-Scams may arrive in form of either calls or text messages and should be blocked or deleted.”
+Scams may arrive in the form of calls or text messages and should be immediately blocked and deleted.”

 If a scam passes detection and the number comes through, how can you tell scam numbers from regular numbers?
 With spoiled milk you look at the expiration date, check to see if the smell has turned rotten and if you’re really brave take a little taste test.
-Scam numbers aren’t spoiled milk, but similarly you can ask yourself questions or run certain tests in order to detect a rotten phone number.
+Scam numbers aren’t spoiled milk, but similarly, you can ask yourself questions or run certain tests in order to detect a rotten phone number.

-A call is more likely to be scam if the phone number looks odd and upon answering
+A call is more likely to be a scam if the phone number looks odd and upon answering

 - The greeting is delayed or generic

-- The caller can’t communicate
+- The caller is unable to communicate

 - The tone of the conversation becomes heated